Slipped Capital Femoral Epiphysis (SCFE)

 - a family history of SCFE

 A child thought to have SCFE will see an orthopedic doctor, a specialist in the treatment of bones.
-The doctor will perform a thorough physical examination, checking the range of motion of the hips and legs and seeing if there is any pain.
-He or she will also take X-rays of the hips to look for any displacement at the head of the thighbone.
+The doctor will do an exam, checking the range of motion of the hips and legs and seeing if there is any pain.
+The doctor will also take hip X-rays to look for any displacement of the ball.

-SCFE is always treated with surgery to stabilize the bone that slipped.
-But even before the surgery, the doctor will try to prevent any further slippage by recommending rest and the use of crutches to avoid putting weight on the affected leg.
-Many doctors recommend admitting a patient to the hospital as soon as the SCFE is discovered, patients are admitted to the hospital to ensure that they rest and that treatment is done as soon as possible, before the slip gets any worse.
+SCFE is always treated with surgery to stabilize the growth plate that slipped.
+But even before the surgery, the doctor will try to prevent any further slipping by encouraging rest and the use of crutches to avoid putting weight on the affected leg.
+Many doctors recommend admitting a patient to the hospital as soon as the SCFE is discovered.
+That way, the patient rests and the surgery can be done as soon as possible, before the slip gets any worse.

-More severe slips may require more extensive surgery and a longer hospital stay.
-This type of surgery is performed under general anesthesia (when a patient is completely asleep).
-Using a fluoroscope — a special X-ray machine that produces a real-time image of the hip on a TV screen — as a guide, the surgeon will make a small incision near the hip, then put a metal screw or pin through the bone and the growth plate to hold it in place.
+Surgery for SCFE is done with the patient under general anesthesia (so they’re completely asleep).
+Using a fluoroscope — a special X-ray machine that produces a real-time image of the hip on a TV screen — as a guide, the surgeon will make a tiny incision near the hip, then put a metal screw through the bone and across the growth plate to hold it in place.
 The screw is placed deep into the bone and can’t be felt by patients after surgery.

-Kids with unstable SCFE, however, do have a greater chance of developing other problems, such as stiff hips, early arthritis, leg length differences, or avascular necrosis (where part of the “ball” dies from lack of blood supply).
-They’re also more likely to require additional surgery to realign the hips as they grow.
+Kids with unstable SCFEs have a greater chance of developing other problems later, such as stiff hips, early arthritis, leg length differences, or avascular necrosis (where part of the ball dies from lack of blood supply).
+They’re also more likely to need more surgery to take care of their hip.